PGDE (Secondary)

 An offer of a place on this programme is made on the basis of your application and successful interview.

-An offer of a place on this course is made on the basis of your application and successful interview.
-Candidates who meet the academic requirements will be considered for interview.
 The interview is designed to enable applicants to demonstrate their interpersonal skills; ability to communicate; insight into the role of a teacher; knowledge about current Scottish Secondary education.
 Recent experience of a Scottish secondary school classroom is normally required and is certainly desirable.

 MORE INFORMATION ON PHYSICAL EDUCATION INTERVIEWS (Word doc)